google/cluster-insight/TROUBLESHOOTING.md

     5. If the container `kubernetes/cluster-insight` is listed as running, then it is probably stuck.
        Read its log by the command:
-       `sudo docker log CONTAINER_ID`.
+       `sudo docker logs -f CONTAINER_ID` .
        Pay attention to the messages at the tail of the log.
        The CONTAINER_ID is a 12-digit hexadecimal number.
 It is listed in the first column of the output of `sudo docker ps`.
-    6. Stop the running container with:
+    6. Stop and delete the running container with:
-       `sudo docker stop CONTAINER_ID` and then delete it with:
-       `sudo docker rm CONTAINER_ID`.
+       `sudo docker rm -f CONTAINER_ID`.
     7. Start the Cluster-Insight service.
 Please follow the instructions in the [README](README.md) file.
     8. Verify that the Cluster-Insight server is operational by accessing